techinems/slack-poll/helpFile.md

 1830
 1900
 ```
-Note we put our option on the same line as the command then on a new line we put our title.
+Note we put our option on the same line as the command then on a new line we put our question.

 ##  Anonymous polls
 There are some cases where we may want to allow for someone to vote without
 revealing their identity.
 That can be accomplished with the `anon` option and
-looks something like this.
+looks like
 ```
 /inorout anon
 The best LT was